-(1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of and (ii) a public offering price per share underlying the warrants of and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of and (ii) a public offering price per share underlying the warrants of series A Preferred Stock of and (ii) a public offering price per share underlying the warrants of series A Preferred Stock of and (ii) a public offering price per share underlying the warrants of series A Preferred Stock of and (iii) a public offering price per share underlying the warrants of series A Preferred Stock of series A Preferred
+The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share underlying the warrants of \$ and (ii) a public offering price per share underlying the warrants of \$ and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$ and (ii) a public offering price per share underlying the warrants of \$ .
+We have the series of the class B Units (i) a public offering price per share underlying the warrants of \$ .